opendeps/specification/README.md

 # The Open Dependencies project (OpenDeps)

-The OpenDeps specification allows you to express your application's _external_ runtime dependencies.
-This allows you to clearly communicate the required versions of your dependencies.
-This has many benefits in software quality and deployment automation to help you move faster, safely.
+OpenDeps allows you to express your application's _external runtime dependencies_.
+Clearly communicate what your software component needs to operate and run correctly.

+Your application requires specific versions of external APIs and other resources.
+Formalising these dependencies helps improve software quality (e.g. earlier integration testing) and operations (e.g. deployment automation) to help you move faster, safely.

 Benefits:
-- Verify your dependencies are in place before deploying your app
+- Verify dependencies are in place before deploying your app
 - Rapidly spin up live mocks of all your app's dependencies so you can build/test your app quickly
 - Integrates with the [OpenAPI specification](https://github.com/OAI/OpenAPI-Specification)
-- Human readable and machine readable; language agnostic
+- Language agnostic and cross-platform
-- Comprehensible by developers and non-developers
+- Human readable and machine readable; comprehensible by developers and non-developers

+Here is an example:

 ```yaml
 opendeps: "0.1.0"